vuejs/vuepress/docs/guide/page.md

 ---
 ```

-You must have noticed that those fields are similar with the [Site Config](./configuration.md#site-config) of in the [Config File](./configuration.md#config-file).
+You must have noticed that those fields are similar with the [Site Config](./configuration.md#site-config) in the [Config File](./configuration.md#config-file).
 You can override `lang`, `title`, `description`, etc., of current page via frontmatter.
 So you can take frontmatter as page scope config.

 Also, VuePress has built-in support for some frontmatter fields, and your theme may have its own special frontmatter, too.